 - Strong balance sheet and financials

-- Global footprint – more than 300 locations worldwide – to distribute products and solutions to new customers, or to further expand your offering to our existing capabilities
+- Global footprint – approximately 300 locations worldwide – to distribute products and solutions to new customers, or to further expand your offering to our existing capabilities

 - Strong brand and existing customer relationships